 How to set up payments on WhatsApp

 To get started with payments on WhatsApp, you'll first have to link your bank account to the service.
 UPI works primarily with your phone number, and the service works with all major banks in India.
-The best part is that even if you don't have a UPI account set up with your bank, you will be able to use the payments option as WhatsApp will create a UPI ID for you.
+The best part is that even if you don't have a UPI account set up with your bank, you will be able to use the payments option within WhatsApp as it will create a UPI ID for you.
 Here's what you need to know:

 - Open WhatsApp from the app drawer or home screen.